T-Shirt Tent

 installation artist, sound designer

-I created a multi-sensory experience that turned an ordinary bathroom into an immersive nature retreat through sound, light, texture, and scent.
+I created this multi-sensory experience that transformed a bathroom into a nature retreat through sound, light, texture, and scent.

-The installation featured a dynamic soundscape through a rainy garden.
-A ceiling-mounted speaker maximized the bathroom's natural reverberance, allowing water sounds to cascade and envelop visitors in a three-dimensional sonic environment.
+The installation was centered around a soundscape of a rainy garden.
+I took advantage of the bathroom's natural reverberance with a ceiling-mounted speaker, causing the soundscape to cascade and envelop visitors in a three-dimensional environment.

-In addition, a rotating green light created ever-shifting dappled patterns reminiscent of sunlight filtering through leaves.
-Carefully placed flora transformed the space visually while releasing subtle natural aromas.
-A grass-textured rug created a physical boundary-crossing that enhanced the experience.
+A rotating green light created ever-shifting dappled patterns reminiscent of sunlight filtering through leaves and the space was filled with flora and fauna which released subtle natural aromas.
+A grass-textured rug also created a physical boundary that enhanced the experience.

 The result was a momentary escape that reminds us of the power of our environments over our physical and mental wellbeing.